Science couldn't find the pain

 En route to the brain.

-If, anywhere along its route, the nerve is folded or crushed; its signal won't get to the brain, or only part of it.
+If, anywhere along its route, the nerve is folded or crushed; its signal will not reach the brain, or only partially.

 Swelling and bloating

-Swelling and bloating increase the tension in your cutaneous folds and their crossings; thus increasing the pain
+Swelling and bloating increase the tension on your cutaneous folds and their crossings; thus increasing the pain

 Swelling of the body's skin occurs frequently even in healthy people.